What can my landlord do if I owe rent?

 If your landlord does or threatens to do any of these things, try to get legal help right away.

-You could also call the Rental Housing Enforcement Unit (RHEU).
+You could also contact the Rental Housing Enforcement Unit (RHEU).
 The RHEU is part of the Ministry of Housing.
 Its job is to try to make sure landlords and tenants follow the law.
-You can call the RHEU at these numbers: